- Faith and Worship

 God is incredible.
 I was only 17 when I decided to become a priest one day.
 I had no idea if this was what my call would be.
 I was only 12 a few years ago thinking I was going to have my own family with two dogs and a goldfish.

 Now, knowing this is my call, it’s mind-blowing.
-I come from a family of eight.
+I come from a family of nine, recently my baby brother was born.
 I am the oldest and my parents have been my biggest supporters.
 My dad has been very active almost his whole life at our parish even before it was built in 2005.
 My mom has always reminded us of the importance of God, and how we should always thank him and love one another.

 There were four boys in the house, so my mom always said that one of us was going to become a priest, so whenever she said that, we would quickly point at our youngest brother and say: “Not me!”
 Even in my parish’s youth group, we had always believed that someone there was going to become a priest one day, but no one thought it was going to be me.
 It was a few years back when I first heard the call from God.